 Are the differences between federal and state HIPAA regulations affecting the quality of patient privacy and security?

-Initially, we at Catalyze are inclined to concur with Murphy that different federal and state laws only blur the already skewed lines of HIPAA even further, resulting a diminished level of privacy and security applied to PHI.
+Initially, we at Datica are inclined to concur with Murphy that different federal and state laws only blur the already skewed lines of HIPAA even further, resulting a diminished level of privacy and security applied to PHI.
 After extended thought, however, I asked myself:

 How would the quality care of PHI be adversely affected if privacy and security precedence is set by whichever is more stringent — state or HIPAA?